It is a truism that, just like any other piece of writing, the text in press releases has strengths and weaknesses.

 On top of this, a missing loop in the process has always been the absence of access to a neutral assessment of strengths and weaknesses of a release.
 Evaluating your own work isn’t always easy.
 We don’t know what we don’t know.

-Stemming from its years of research in the industry, AAP Medianet is filling that gap by establishing an in-house media team.
+Stemming from its years of research in the industry, AAP Medianet is filling that gap by establishing an in-house media team to give you this feedback and support – Medianet’s Editor Review Service.

 With years of experience in both the writing end and receiving end of press releases, as professional communicators and working journalists, the team is helping to close the loop and provide value-add feedback which can contribute to better practice and continuous improvement.